HelgeSverre/laravel-prunekeeper/README.md

 ## Quick Start

-Add the `ArchivePrunedRecords` trait to any model using Laravel's `Prunable` trait:
+Add the `ArchivePrunedRecords` trait to any model using Laravel's `Prunable` or `MassPrunable` trait:

 ```php
 <?php